bitsacco/bitsacco/apps/home/ENV_CONFIGURATION.md

 # Environment Configuration Guide

-This document describes all environment variables used in the Bitsacco web application.
+This document describes all environment variables used in the Bitsacco home application.

 ## Environment Variables